ay-ay-vasilev/SDL2Game/README.md

 5. Scene manager to "switch" levels

 My plan:
-- Add a sword attack.
-	* DONE Add an attack animation
-	* DONE Add a HitboxComponent
-	* DONE Add signals to attack animations (start signal, hit signal, end signal)
-	* DONE Add a WeaponCollider (with blue color)
-	* DONE Move WeaponCollider depending on movement
-	* DONE Register collision between HitBoxes and Weapons
-	* DONE Refactor Projectiles to use a WeaponCollider
-	* Add circular colliders

 - Add an attack animation for a human.
+- Add a simple health system.
 - Add a simple AI system.
-- Add a simple health system.
 - Add a simple menu screen + UI system.
 - Add simple sounds.
 - Add an inventory system.